topeberti/utxct-db-tools/README.md

 ### Environment Configuration

-1. Create an `.env` file in the root directory based on the provided example:
+1. Create an `.env` file in the root directory based (if the file is not in the directory its path may be required by some functions) on the provided example:

 DB_HOST=airbus-pc DB_NAME=UTvsXCT DB_USER=username DB_PASSWORD=password